Return to Quag Keep: Plot summary

-In Norton's previous book Quag Keep, Dungeons & Dragons seven players had been mysteriously transported to the world of Greyhawk.
+In Norton's previous book Quag Keep, seven Dungeons & Dragons (D&D) players had been mysteriously transported to the world of Greyhawk.
 In this sequel, the adventurers trapped in Greyhawk regain their memories and learn that they are gamers from Earth.
 They seek to return home.

 Publication history

 Gary Gygax co-invented the game of D&D, and formed the company TSR in 1974 to publish the new game.
 Two years later, Gygax invited the popular sf/fantasy author Andre Norton to play a session of D&D set within his own home campaign world of Greyhawk.
-Norton subsequently wrote a novel titled Quag Keep, the first novel based on a role-playing game.
+Norton subsequently wrote a novel titled Quag Keep, which was the first published novel based on a tabletop role-playing game.
 The book was published in 1978.

 In the early 2000s, Norton and Jean Rabe began to collaborate on a sequel to Quag Keep, but Norton died before the book was completed.
 Rabe subsequently finished Return to Quag Keep, which was published by Tor Books in 2006.